An official army family and MWR Site

 The Lake of the Ozarks Recreation Area (LORA) is a great destination for camping, boating, swimming, water skiing, fishing and other outdoor activities.
 The lake is one of the Nation's largest man-made lakes, providing you with over 1150 miles of shoreline to enjoy.
 LORA welcomes Active Duty Military, Retired Military, members of the National Guard and Reserves, DoD employees with ID cards, family members and Fort Leonard Wood contract employees.

-Click HERE to see more pictures of the LORA Accommodations, Marina, Country Store, and beautiful landscape.
+Click HERE to see more pictures of the LORA Accommodations, Marina, and beautiful landscape.

 • slide